Wintergreen oil is traditionally extracted from the leaves of the wintergreen plant.

 Wintergreen oil works in dental products

-In 2013, a subcommittee of the Food and Drug Administration
+In 2013, a subcommittee of the Food and Drug Administration reviewed methyl salicylate used in over-the-counter dental products that control plaque and gingivitis.

 The subcommittee concluded that methyl salicylate used at a set concentration either by itself or combined with eucalyptol, menthol, and thymol is both safe and effective in these products.